Eligibility

 - Household Type – Family/Individual (for matching to appropriate housing resource)

-- Pregnancy in Household (for use in COVID Prioritization, details under Prioritization section)
+- Pregnancy in Household (for use in Prioritization)

 *As of March 2022, the VI-SDPAT is no longer a part of Coordinated Entry; VI-SPDAT not used for prioritization since October 2020